Lockheed C-5 Galaxy: Into production

 The first C-5A Galaxy (serial number 66-8303) was rolled out of the manufacturing plant in Marietta, Georgia, on 2 March 1968.
 On 30 June 1968, flight testing of the C-5A began with the first flight, flown by Leo Sullivan, with the call sign "eight-three-oh-three heavy".
 Flight tests revealed that the aircraft exhibited a higher drag divergence Mach number than predicted by wind tunnel data.
 The maximum lift coefficient measured in flight with the flaps deflected 40° was higher than predicted (2.60 vs. 2.38), but was lower than predicted with the flaps deflected 25° (2.31 vs. 2.38) and with the flaps retracted (1.45 vs. 1.52).

-Aircraft weight was a serious issue during design and development.
+Aircraft weight was closely controlled during design and development.
 At the time of the first flight, the weight was below the guaranteed weight, but by the time of the delivery of the 9th aircraft, had exceeded guarantees.
 In July 1969, during a fuselage upbending test, the wing failed at 128% of limit load, which is below the requirement that it sustain 150% of limit load.
 Changes were made to the wing, but during a test in July 1970, it failed at 125% of limit load.
 A passive load-reduction system, involving uprigged ailerons, was incorporated, but the maximum allowable payload was reduced from 220000 to 190000 lb.
-At the time, a 90% probability was predicted that no more than 10% of the fleet of 79 airframes would reach their fatigue life of 19,000 hours without cracking of the wing.
+At the time it was predicted, with a 90% probability, that no more than 10% of the fleet of 79 airframes would reach their fatigue life of 19,000 hours without cracking of the wing.

 Cost overruns and technical problems of the C-5A were the subject of a congressional investigation in 1968 and 1969.
-The C-5 program has the dubious distinction of being the first development program with a $1-billion (equivalent to $ billion today) overrun.
+The C-5 program was the first development program with a $1-billion (equivalent to $ billion today) overrun.
 Due to the C-5's troubled development, the Department of Defense abandoned Total Package Procurement.
 In 1969, Henry Durham raised concerns about the C-5 production process with Lockheed, his employer.
 Subsequently, Durham was transferred and subjected to abuse until he resigned.
 The Government Accountability Office substantiated some of his charges against Lockheed.
 Later, the American Ethical Union honored Durham with the Elliott-Black Award.
 The Deputy Assistant Secretary of the Air Force for Management Systems, Ernest Fitzgerald, was another person whose fostering of public accountability was unwelcome.